Nigarish12564/Paint-but-code/README.md

 - **SFML (Simple and Fast Multimedia Library)**

 ##How to install
-- Install .cpp file
-- Install dependencies
-- run it on vs code with the command: "g++ -g "filename.cpp" -o paint_sfml -lsfml-graphics -lsfml-window -lsfml-system"
+- Install the .zip file for your OS.
+I have made this tool for linux and windows
-- Simply run the application
+- Simply run the sfml_paint_pro on linux and sfml_paint_pro.exe on windows